Inference From Visible Information And Background Knowledge: Negative Query Implication

-\begin{corollary} If $\calC$ is restricted to range over sets of linear TGDs, then $\NSB(Q,\calC,\bfS,\visinst)$ has data complexity in $\ptime$ and combined complexity in $\exptime$. \end{corollary} \begin{example} Returning to the medical example from the introduction, Example \ref{ex:one}, we see that the GFP-Datalog program is quite intuitive: since $\patient$ is empty in the instance and we have a referential constraint from $\appoint$ into $\patient$, $\appoint$ is removed as well, leaving the empty instance.
-The program then simply evaluates the query on the resulting instance, which returns false, indicating that an $\NSB$ does hold on the original instance. \end{example}
+\begin{example} Returning to the medical example from the introduction, Example \ref{ex:one}, we see that the GFP-Datalog program is quite intuitive: since we have a referential constraint from $\appoint$ into $\patient$ and the visible instance does not contain the fact $\patient(\text{Smith})$, all tuples of the form $(\text{Smith},a,d)$ are removed from the relation $\appoint$.
+The program then simply evaluates the query on the resulting instance, which returns false, indicating that an $\NSB$ does hold on the original visible instance. \end{example}

-We do not know whether the use of GFP-Datalog can be replaced by other logics, such as Datalog.
-However we can show that in order to logically define $\neg\NSB(Q,\calC,\bfS,\visinst)$ from a given visible instance $\visinst$, it is necessary to go beyond first-order queries:
+\myeat{ We do not know whether the use of GFP-Datalog can be replaced by other logics, such as Datalog.
+However we can show that the data complexity of the problem can be $\ptime$-hard, and also that it is necessary to go beyond first-order queries.